brashrebel/display-post-meta/readme.txt

-When working with Wordpress it is often useful to view the meta data that is being associated with a given post or page.
+When working with WordPress it is often useful to view the meta data that is being associated with a given post or page.
 This can be helpful especially when designing templates and other such things.
 This plugin simply outputs in a  visual way, all the data it can find.